jwalareddy/cs5293sp20-project2/README.md

     summary_file.write(summary)
     summary_file.close()
  ~~~

+All the summaries of the individual cluster for a document have been written to the SUMMARY.md file.
+However, only a particular number of sentences for eeach summary would be printed by default, the entire summary is not printed.
+As attached in the screenshot above, I am able to give the input for the number of lines of summary that I would want for a given document.
+In the same way, in the SUMMARY.md file I have printed the 10-line summary for each of the cluster documents.

 ## Creating the Pipfile and the Piplock file for my project:
 The Pipfile and the Piplock file which are the constituents of my project's virtual environment are created using the following command :
 ~~~